daattali/daattali.github.io/_posts/2020-10-29-debugging-with-dean-1.md

 carbonads-sm-horizontal: true
 ---

-If you're impatient and want to watch the video immediately, you can [watch it directly on YouTube](https://youtu.be/sP_VB9OFJP0?start=45).
-Just remember to subscribe after so you won't miss my next videos!
+If you're impatient and want to watch the video immediately, you can [watch it directly on YouTube](https://youtu.be/sP_VB9OFJP0?start=45). *Just remember to subscribe so you won't miss my next videos!*

 ## Table of contents